 Maybe this is self-explanatory, but there are a couple of crucial differences between this and a traditional apple pie.
 While it looks pretty standard on the surface, rest assured it is (as always!) totally gluten free, grain free, refined sugar free, and paleo-friendly.

 The pie starts with my go-to grain free crust recipe.
 Actually, I have two go-to’s: one sweet and one savory, and this recipe, of course, uses the slightly sweet version.
+Both are made from a simple combination of almond flour, coconut flour, coconut oil (or butter)

 You’ll make the dough in the food processor (let the machines do the work!) and roll it out between two pieces of wax or parchment paper.
 Then carefully transfer it to the pie plate and pre-bake for 10 minutes.